open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 A "Settle" span should be created for every settlement operation, no matter if the settlement operation was manually triggered by the user or automatically triggered by SDKs.
 SDKs will in some cases auto-settle messages in push-scenarios when messages are delivered via callbacks.
-In this case, it is recommended to create a parent span, so that a "Settle" span will be a sibling of the related "Deliver" span.
+In cases where it is possible, it is recommended to create the "Settle" span in the scope of the "Deliver" span.

 Alternatively, an event can be created instead of a "Settle" span.
 Events could be added to "Deliver" spans or to ambient spans.